 VW plans EV battery gigafactory

-Northvolt is a Swedish supplier of sustainable, high quality battery cells and systems for electric vehicles (EVs).
+Northvolt is a Swedish supplier of sustainable, high-quality battery cells and electric vehicles (EVs) systems.
 It was founded to help the EU transition to a carbon-free automotive future.
 Northvolt has made swift progress on its mission to deliver a lithium-ion battery with the smallest carbon footprint in the world.
-The Volkswagen Group placed an order for SEK 108 billion worth of battery cells from Northvolt’s Swedish gigafactory.
+The Volkswagen Group ordered SEK 108 billion worth of battery cells from Northvolt’s Swedish gigafactory.
 Once fully operational, this factory will be producing 240 GWh worth of battery capacity per year in northern Sweden.
 This is comparable to the current capacity of the Tesla/Panasonic factory in Nevada.

 Volkswagen is working to transition to EVs.
 Northvolt was selected as its strategic lead supplier for premium automotive battery cells in Europe.
 Northvolt has now secured more than SEK 227 billion (EUR 22 billion) worth of contracts from key customers with the VW order.
 This could create hundreds of additional jobs in the country.
 Sweden is home to vast numbers of migrant workers.
-These expats regularly send remittances back to their home countries via the Ria Money Transfer App and other trusted channels.
-Manufactures like Northvolt relies on excellent artistry to deliver superior products.
-Among Northvolt’s industrial partners and customers are ABB, BMW, Scania, Siemens, Vattenfall, Vestas, and VW.
+These ex-pats regularly send remittances to their home countries via the Ria Money Transfer App and other trusted channels.
+Manufacturers like Northvolt rely on excellent artistry to deliver superior products.
+Northvolt’s industrial partners and customers are ABB, BMW, Scania, Siemens, Vattenfall, Vestas, and VW.

 The bigger picture

-Sweden’s share of the plugin electric vehicle (PEV) market grew from 25% in February 2020 to 34.8% in February 2021.
+Sweden’s plugin electric vehicle (PEV) market share grew from 25% in February 2020 to 34.8% in February 2021.
 The International Energy Agency (IEA) said in April 2021 that the EU aims to build a competitive automotive battery industry.
-The industry will be EU-based and will establish global standards for environmentally and socially responsible batteries.
-The EU set a net-zero target for automotive emissions for 2050 as part of the European Green Deal.
+The industry will be EU-based and establish global standards for environmentally and socially responsible batteries.
+The EU set a net-zero target for automotive emissions in 2050 as part of the European Green Deal.
 Such strong signals from governments have encouraged the EV revolution in Sweden to speed up.

 EVs and the EU